-Table 10.43 Harmonic Currents Compared to the RMS Input Current
+Table 10.43 Harmonic Currents vs. RMS Input Current

 The voltage distortion on the mains supply voltage depends on the size of the harmonic currents multiplied by the mains impedance for the frequency in question.
 The total voltage distortion (THDi) is calculated based on the individual voltage harmonics using this formula: